-A standard commercial "athletic supporter" or standard commercial briefs (not boxer shorts) of any mixture of cotton.
+A standard commercial "athletic supporter" or standard commercial briefs (not boxer shorts) of any mixture of cotton, nylon or polyester shall be worn under the lifting suit.
+Women may also wear a commercial or sports bra.

 Swimming trunks or any garment consisting of rubberized or similar stretch material except in the waistband, shall not be worn under the lifting costume.